-The sole ethanol producer in Vietnam is preparing to test U.S. corn as a feedstock with a hammer mill purchased during a mission to the United States in June.
-The mission is one part of the U.S. Grains Council’s (USGC’s) efforts to support Vietnamese government and industry members as they work to increase ethanol use under a national E5 blend mandate.
+The sole ethanol producer in Vietnam spearheaded a project in fall 2019 to test U.S. corn as a feedstock with a hammer mill purchased during a U.S. Grains Council-led mission to the United States earlier that year.
+This mission was part of the Council’s efforts to support Vietnamese government and industry members as they work to increase ethanol use under a national E5 gasoline blend mandate.

-Tung Lam Company is the only company producing ethanol in Vietna, using cassava as a primary feedstock.
-Prices of domestically-produced cassava have increased since early 2018 due to a demand surge from China and other Southeast Asian countries, leaving limited supply available.
-As a result, Tung Lam has considered converting cassava-based ethanol production to corn-based and began trial production earlier this year.
+Tung Lam Company was the only company producing ethanol in Vietnam, using cassava as a primary feedstock, prior to the Council’s engagement with them in early 2019.
+Prices of domestically-produced cassava had increased drastically since 2018 due to a demand surge from China and other Southeast Asian countries.
+This led Tung Lam to consider transitioning from cassava-based ethanol production to corn-based.

-USGC organized a technical study mission to Indiana for a group of senior leaders from Tung Lam Company to learn more about the equipment and technology needed to increase corn-based ethanol production efficiency, learn from U.S. ethanol producers and study U.S. corn crop production.
-The team also attended the International Fuel Ethanol Workshop & Expo in Indianapolis to gain exposure to and learn from U.S. ethanol experts.
+The Council organized a technical study mission to Indiana for a group of senior leaders from Tung Lam Company to learn more about the equipment and technology needed to increase corn-based ethanol production efficiency.
+This team also allowed the company’s leaders to learn from U.S. ethanol producers and study U.S. corn crop production.
+The team was able to attend the International Fuel Ethanol Workshop & Expo in Indianapolis to gain exposure to and learn from U.S. ethanol experts.

-As the fastest-growing economy in Southeast Asia, Vietnam’s total gasoline consumption is expected to grow by nearly 15 percent by 2022 as Vietnam’s rising middle class takes advantage of different transportation options with a rapidly-growing number of motor scooters and cars on the road.
+As the fastest-growing economy in Southeast Asia, Vietnam’s total gasoline consumption is expected to grow by nearly 15 percent by 2022 as motor scooters and cars fill Vietnamese roads.
+Vietnam has a stated goal of achieving E10 by 2020.

 About The U.S. Grains Council